Ngo-Viet-Hoang1/dating-app/note.md

 Implement the 'like user' functionality and gain an understanding of the following:
 1. Many to many relationships
 2. Configuring entities in the DbContext

-Video 50/51 may get error
-Video may safe to 62